Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 Unpack the zip file in a temporary folder using:

     - On Windows: RIGHT-CLICK the file and select Extract All...
-    - On Linux (or WSL2 in Windows): use tar -xvf in a terminal
+    - On Linux/MacOs (or WSL2 in Windows): use tar -xvf in a terminal

 Now copy the _jai_ subfolder in its entirety to its destination (let's call this the _Jai root folder_), as follows:

     - On Windows: for example on the C-drive to c:\jai
-    - On Linux (or WSL2 in Windows): for example to /usr/local/bin/jai or /opt/jai or $HOME/jai
+    - On Linux/MacOs (or WSL2 in Windows): for example to /usr/local/bin/jai or /opt/jai or $HOME/jai
     (assuming $HOME is /home/your_username)
-      Rename jai-linux to jai:  mv jai-linux jai
-      You also have to make jai and the link program executable with the following commands (perhaps sudo is needed):
+      Rename jai-linux or jai-macos to jai:  mv jai-linux jai (same for Jai-macos) You also have to make jai and the link program executable with the following commands (perhaps sudo is needed):
           chmod +x jai
-          chmod +x lld-linux
+          chmod +x lld-linux (or chmod +x lld-macos)

 Now open a terminal in your Jai root folder, and type the command:
     - On Windows: `jai -version`
-    - On Linux (or WSL2 in Windows): `./jai -version` it will show the following output (for your actual version):
+    - On Linux/MacOs (or WSL2 in Windows): `./jai -version`
+it will show the following output (for your actual version):

 _Version: beta 0.1.036, built on 17 August 2022._